Chart Color Schemes

 Rockville is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Rockville's dwelling structures, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Rockville stood at 28.2%, with mortgaged dwellings at 30.0% and rented ones at 41.8%.
-The median monthly mortgage repayment was $1,250, below Non-Metro Qld's average of $1,655.
-The median weekly rent was $280, compared to Non-Metro Qld's $345.
-Nationally, Rockville's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Rockville's dwelling structure, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Rockville stood at 28.2%, with the rest being mortgaged (30.0%) or rented (41.8%).
+The median monthly mortgage repayment was $1,250, below Regional Qld's average of $1,655.
+Median weekly rent in Rockville was $280, compared to Regional Qld's $345.
+Nationally, Rockville's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing